chicio/chicio.github.io/_drafts/2019-04-26-flow-javascript-types.md

 ../node_modules/.bin/flow-remove-types ../_js/ -d ../_jsbuild/ -i flow-typed/ --pretty
 ```

+As you may expect with all the npm script phase, I can invoke with in a shell with the command `npm run flow`.
 The final steup of the setup was to install [flow-typed](https://github.com/flow-typed/flow-typed "flow typed").
 Flow-type is a repository of third-party library interface definitions for use with Flow.
 In the next section I will explain to you why I need it (and also you will need it :wink:).
 You need to install it globally.
 This could be done with the following command (I ran this command in the setup script I have for my site, that I launch when I have to prepare the development enviroment on a new computer):

 ```shell